Leo3418/eselect-kotlin/README.md

 that the versioned commands are not associated with any specific Kotlin compiler package.
-Possible ways of achieving this include making a separate package dedicated for the versioned commands and creating an eclass for Kotlin compiler packages that manage the versioned commands without registering them as a package's files.
+Possible ways of achieving this include making a separate package dedicated for the versioned commands and creating an eclass for Kotlin compiler packages that manages the versioned commands without registering them as a package's files.